ppy/osu-wiki/news/2024/2024-02-29-osumania-7k-world-cup-2024-concludes.md

 **SurfChu85** is another staff member who took it upon themselves to fill gaps in the team and provide unique commentary from the eyes of not only an experienced player, but also one of the people who were in charge of crafting the same mappool the players are competing on.

-*For this year's edition, what match got you the fired up the most while commentating?*
+*For this year's edition, what match got you fired up the most while commentating?*

 > There's quite a few matches that I was looking forward to casting, but the one that really became a highlight was China vs Philippines.
-Not only the match-up was historic, it also had a big effect on how the tournament will end.
+The match-up was not only historic, but it also had a big effect on how the tournament will end.
 I remember being so happy getting the match just because of it.
 >
 > While the match did go as expected in its first half, and was on its way to finish early, I held on to the hope that something exciting would happen.
 Suddenly, you had one player grab that second wind and immediately shined.
 Not to mention, all the players were pulling off scores that can give anyone goosebumps.
 And don't get me started on the tiebreaker, oh my goodness.
 >